What is the Emotional Guidance Scale?

 For example, when you are in a state of grief or depression (#22 on the emotional scale), getting angry (#17) might not seem very “enlightened” or “positive” but it is actually a huge improvement from where you started.
 By allowing yourself to get angry (and thinking thoughts that express that anger) you have already climbed several steps and improved your vibration.

 Boredom (#8 on the scale) is another interesting example.
-As shown in the image above, its placement is pivotal – it is right in the middle of the two spirals, meaning that the thoughts you choose from that point on can either spin you off into a downwards spiral, or help you climb out of the downwards one into the upwards one.
+As shown in the image above, its placement is pivotal – it is right in the middle of the two spirals.
+Meaning, the thoughts you choose from that point on can either spin you off into a downwards spiral, or help you climb out of the downwards one into the upwards one.

-How to Think Your Way Up the Scale
+How to Think Your Way Up the Emotional Guidance Scale

 Blogger, Maria Erving, gives a simple example of how to consciously choose thoughts and words that will help climb the scale at your own pace.
 In her words: